MirandaMG20/books_app/README.md

 2. Use the search inputs to enter book title, and/or author's name to find matching books.
 3. Click the "Search" button to initiate the search.
 4. Results will be displayed below in a visually pleasing format.
+5. Click on the book of your choice and an overlay will show with the book's summary.
+6. Click on the "Close" button to make the overlay disappear.

 ### Technologies Used
 - React